Abjad/abjad/trunk/abjad/docs/source/examples/part/index.rst

    a''' g''' f''' e''' d''' c''' b'' a'' g'' f''

 Next we add diads to all of the descents, except for the viola's.
 We'll use a dictionary as a lookup table, to tell us what interval to add below a given pitch class:

 ::

    def shadow_pitch_contour_reservoir(pitch_contour_reservoir):

        shadow_pitch_lookup = {
-           pitchtools.NamedDiatonicPitchClass('a'): -5, # add a P4 below
+           pitchtools.NamedPitchClass('a'): -5, # add a P4 below
-           pitchtools.NamedDiatonicPitchClass('g'): -3, # add a m3 below
+           pitchtools.NamedPitchClass('g'): -3, # add a m3 below
-           pitchtools.NamedDiatonicPitchClass('f'): -1, # add a m2 below
+           pitchtools.NamedPitchClass('f'): -1, # add a m2 below
-           pitchtools.NamedDiatonicPitchClass('e'): -4, # add a M3 below
+           pitchtools.NamedPitchClass('e'): -4, # add a M3 below
-           pitchtools.NamedDiatonicPitchClass('d'): -2, # add a M2 below
+           pitchtools.NamedPitchClass('d'): -2, # add a M2 below
-           pitchtools.NamedDiatonicPitchClass('c'): -3, # add a m3 below
+           pitchtools.NamedPitchClass('c'): -3, # add a m3 below
-           pitchtools.NamedDiatonicPitchClass('b'): -2, # add a M2 below
+           pitchtools.NamedPitchClass('b'): -2, # add a M2 below
        }

        shadowed_reservoir = {}